Carlos Villagrán: El Chavo

 Aguirre recommended Villagrán to Chespirito, and - impressed by the photographer - Villagrán was given the role of Quico, Chavo's rival, in the show.
 He also appeared on Chespirito's other hit show, El Chapulín Colorado.
 Both of Chespirito's shows became major international hits all over Iberoamerica, Spain, the United States and other countries, catapulting Villagrán into popularity.

-Villagrán dressed as Quico in 2010.

 Villagrán left the shows in 1978, for reasons never officially confirmed; speculation suggests it was because he and Chespirito were engaged in a legal battle over the rights of the Quico character.
 At that same time, Ramón Valdés also left the two shows.
 This marked the beginning of the end of active creating for both productions, although re-runs of the program continue to this day.

 After El Chavo

 Villagrán went to Venezuela, where he acted in various Radio Caracas Televisión shows: El niño de papel (1981), Federrico (1982), Las nuevas aventuras de Federrico (1983), El circo de monsieur Cachetón (1985) and Kiko Botones (1986).
 These were not successful as Chespirito's productions had been in Mexico.
 He and Valdés were reunited in Mexico when production company Telerey hired them to make the short-lived television show ¡Ah qué Kiko! for Imevisión.
 Chespirito was not able to prevent the name Kiko, with its different spelling, from being used in the new show.
 The show was successful for its first year until Valdés died of stomach cancer in 1988.
 For a brief time a local comic named Sergio Ramos was brought in as Don Cejudo to replace Valdés, but the show soon was taken off the air due to the difference in chemistry between the characters causing a decline in popularity.

 Like many of his co-stars in the Chespirito shows, Villagrán went on to enjoy a circus career, touring with his El circo de Kiko.

 Villagrán later did what his friend Aguirre had done before, moving to Argentina, where Chespirito had no rights over the character, and continued to play the role of his old character there.